usnistgov/ARIAC/docs/tutorials/tutorials.rst

 A brief description of each tutorial is provided below.

-- :line:`Tutorial 1` (`https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1 <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1>`_ ): This tutorial shows how to create a package and start the competition based on the state of the competition.
+- :under:`Tutorial 1` (`https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1 <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_1>`_ ): This tutorial shows how to create a package and start the competition based on the state of the competition.
 - :inline-tutorial:`Tutorial 2` (`https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_2 <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_2>`_ ): This tutorial shows how to add a sensor to the sensor configuration file.
 The sensor is then used to keep track of the number of parts that are spawned on the conveyor belt.
 - :inline-tutorial:`Tutorial 3` (`https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_3 <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_3>`_ ): This tutorial shows how to add a logical camera to the sensor configuration file.
 The tutorial then retrieves information about parts detected by the camera and print the result in the terminal.
 - :inline-tutorial:`Tutorial 4` (`https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_4 <https://github.com/jaybrecht/ariac_tutorials/tree/tutorial_4>`_ ): This tutorial shows how to retrieve published orders and print the result in the terminal.
 Multiple OOP Python classes are used to store each order and its contents.